 Active people will love Madeira.
 Madeira hiking routes are truly unique and there are tons of active ways to explore the island, such as canyoning or coasteering.
-Lazy people won’t probably like Madeira as it is a mountainous island.
+Lazy people won’t probably like Madeira, as it is a mountainous island with many inclines, even in Funchal.
 On the other hand – there are many luxury hotels in Madeira, where even those coming here to rest can find something for themselves.

-If you prefer 5-star hotels, you’ll find them mainly in western Funchal, especially around Estrada Monumental.
+If you prefer 5-star hotels, you’ll find them mainly in western Funchal.
 This is where, for example, the luxury resort Savoy Palace is located.
-It has an amazing spa, the best hotel pool on Madeira and it is the first hotel in Madeira belonging to the prestigious group The Leading Hotels of the World.
+It has an amazing spa, the best hotel pool on Madeira, and it is the first hotel in Madeira belonging to the prestigious group The Leading Hotels of the World.

 On São Miguel we will find several good hotels and low budget options such as hostels.

 Dangerous can be sometimes… The weather.
 Sometimes you hear news about fatal slips on levadas, so be sure to be extra careful & follow the safety guidelines.

 The Azores is a safe destination, literally, everyone knows each other on the smaller islands.
 São Miguel is also calm and the inhabitants are friendly and helpful.